zecure/shadowd.zecure.org/content/overview/perl_connector.md

 ### Mojolicious

 Mojolicious applications require a small modification.
-It is necessary to create a hook to intercept requests:
+It is necessary to create a hook to intercept requests.

     use Shadowd::Connector::Mojolicious;